chapmanmong/Project2/README.md

 ## Introduction- Project In the News <a name="Introduction"></a>

-ACT-Right is an investment advisory firm that has requested an evaluation of media impact on the price of stocks.
-Project In the News seeks to answer the following questions using established Natural Language Processing Models:
+ACT-Right is a financial investment advisory firm that has requested an evaluation of media impact on the price of stocks.
+Project In the News seeks to answer the following questions using established Natural Language and Long Short Term Memory Processing Models:

-- Is there any correlation between the stock price and it being in the news?
+- Is there any correlation between the stock price and its sentiment?
 - Does any particular media outperform in this respect?
 - Are only certain stocks influenced by media?
 - Should ACT-Right base their recommendations on this model?